 Annie’s take on:

-Annie aims to make it as easy as possible for media to cover her clients’ stories.
-That means being sensitive to journalists’ deadlines and other timing issues, but also serving up the information and resources (interview subjects’ names, photographs, video) they need to tell stories important to their audiences.
-So, in Annie’s hands, a pitch isn’t so much a pitch as it is a well-timed offering.
+She learned to make it as easy as possible for media to cover her clients’ stories.
+Her advice: Respond quickly to journalists’ questions and needs, being sensitive to their deadlines.
+And serve up the information and resources they need to tell stories that matter to their audiences.

 Moving among cultures

 Annie learned about Irish culture (warm, welcoming) from her family.
-She learned about London culture (cooler) by living there for almost 4 years.
-While she says she’s grateful for her international perspective, she feels most at home in the U.S., closer to family and amid the cultural quirks she grew up with.
+While she says she’s grateful for her international perspective – she lived in London for four years – she feels most at home in the U.S., close to family and amid the cultural quirks she grew up with.

 Bachelor of arts, public relations, Gonzaga University